Leptomerycidae: Skull

-The skull of leptomerycids was generally similar to other early ruminant groups such as Hypertragulidae, though with a more elongated rostrum than the aforementioned family.
-The orbits, like in other early ruminants, are placed near the center of the skull though are closed towards the back by the postorbital bar.
+The skull of leptomerycids was generally similar to other early ruminant groups such as Hypertragulidae, though with a more elongated rostrum.
+The orbits, as in other early ruminants, are placed near the center of the skull but are closed towards the back by the postorbital bar.
 The cranium is known from almost every genus traditionally accepted to be placed within the family.
-The skull of the basal-most member Hendryomeryx is much different than other taxa due to a number of features including the more sloped cranium.
-The cranial morphology of the more derived members of the group do not differ as much, though Leptomeryx does have a longer rostrum than taxa like Pseudoblastomeryx which has a much shorter skull which has been described as brachycephalic.
+The skull of the basal-most member Hendryomeryx is different from other taxa due to features such as a more sloped cranium.
+The cranial morphology of the more derived members of the group does not differ as much, though Leptomeryx does have a longer rostrum than Pseudoblastomeryx, which has a much shorter, brachycephalic skull.

-Similar to a number of other artiodactyls, members of family lost the upper incisors though kept them on the lower jaw.
-The first lower incisors of members of the group would have been procumbent, similar to what is seen in rodents, with this being pushed furthest in the genus Pronodens, whose first incisors are commonly described as being tusk-like.
-Unlike in a number of groups where the canines occlude one another, the upper canine of leptomercids actually occludes with a caniniform first premolar.
-This is also seen in a number of other ungulate groups such as oreodonts and protoceratids.
+Similar to many other artiodactyls, members of the family lost the upper incisors but kept them on the lower jaw.
+The first lower incisors of members of the group would have been procumbent, similar to those of rodents, with this being pushed furthest in the genus Pronodens, whose first incisors are commonly described as being tusk-like.
+Unlike those of groups where the canines occlude one another, the upper canine of leptomercids occludes with a caniniform first premolar.
+This is also seen in other ungulate groups such as oreodonts and protoceratids.
 This small premolar is far away from any other teeth in the mandible, having large diastemas towards the front and back.
 The actual lower canine is located closer to the incisors and is generally much closer in morphology to the mentioned teeth.
-The other premolars are much more similar to what one would expect them to be in morphology with the p2 lacking a paraconid, being in contrast to the developed paraconids on the p3 and 4.
+The other premolars are more similar to what one would expect, with the p2 lacking a paraconid, in contrast to the developed paraconids on the p3 and p4.
 Similar to the loss of incisors, the upper jaw of leptomerycids either has an extremely reduced or completely absent first premolar.
-The upper premolars that are present possess a protocone with it being crescent-shaped on the P4 and lingual in P2 and 3.
+The upper premolars that are present possess a protocone with it being crescent-shaped on the P4 and lingual in P2 and P3.